martis900/martis900/README.md

 ⚡️ About me
 ------
-I am a Mobile and Full Stack developer with a heavy focus on the Front End.
-I have over 2 years experience developing responsive Web Apps with React / Redux and Mobile Apps with React Native.
-Have a great understating of backend technologies and implementation of REST APIs in Node JS
+I am a self-taught Frontend and Mobile developer with over 2 years of experience.
+I have started my journey by building Web apps using React, Redux, NextJS, but few years ago I shifted my focus to Mobile development using React Native.
+Have a great understanding of backend technologies and implementation of REST APIs in NodeJS with SQL database.
+I enjoy learning and experimenting with new frameworks and libraries, any opportunity to improve my skills is my highest motivation.

 📫 How to reach me:
 ------